AgathiyanB/DevOps-Course-Starter/README.md

 ## Dependencies

+The project needs a Trello board, which it'll use to store information.
+To set this up, sign up for a Trello account and make a Trello board.
+You'll need to also generate an API key and a token which you can add to the environment variables (see below)

 The project uses a virtual environment to isolate package dependencies.
 To create the virtual environment and install required packages, run the following from your preferred shell:

 ```bash